PaulDuvall/owasp_llm_top10/README.md

 ### Prerequisites

 - Python 3.11 or higher
-- (Optional for simulation) AWS CLI and OpenAI API key are **not required** if you use simulated mode (see below)
-- For full functionality: AWS CLI configured with appropriate permissions, and access to an OpenAI API key (stored in AWS Parameter Store)
 - GitHub account (for running GitHub Actions)
+- **To use a real LLM:**
+  - AWS CLI configured with appropriate permissions
+  - Access to an OpenAI API key (stored in AWS Parameter Store)
+- **To use simulated mode:**
+  - No AWS account or OpenAI key required

 ### Simulated Mode (No Cloud Required)